 The Nordic Society Oikos mission is to support scientific research in ecology and related disciplines and to stimulate and enhance communication between stakeholders in ecological research in the Nordic countries and beyond.
 The aims are pursued through the publication of journals and monographs in ecology and related disciplines, through the organization of congresses and symposia, and other activities that lend support to ecological research in the Nordic countries and beyond.

-The Nordic Society Oikos publishes four international scientific journals:
+The Nordic Society Oikos publishes five international scientific journals:

 Equity, Diversity, Inclusion